MarioSimou/MovieSearch/README.md

-# React-Based Web Application using a RESTful Nodejs API.
+# React/Redux-Based Application using a RESTful Nodejs API.

-# NodeJS API - Implementation
+### RESTful API